LAWS OF THE GAME

 APPLIES TO ALL...

 A minimum of FOUR players are needed to start and continue a game.
 Unlimited substitutions are allowed as stated below.
 Any player may change positions with the goalkeeper, provided that the referee is informed before the change is made and provided that the change is made during a stoppage of play.
 Substitute players are to remain in the player area.
-Only players and two coaches are permitted in the area.
-All players/coaches must have an Soccer6 I.D. card.
+Only players are permitted in the area.
+All players MUST be a registered player in the soccer6 league and have clicked the waiver/release of liability form.

 LAW IV: PLAYER EQUIPMENT

-- Shin guards are mandatory and must be totally covered by stockings or socks.
+- Shin guards are mandatory and must be totally covered by socks.

 - Only soccer shoes or turf shoes designed for soccer are allowed.
 No studded or screw-in shoes allowed.